 Every group in your hierarchy structure isn’t required to be a Primary Group.
-In fact, a good group structure utilizing Primary Groups would be a mix of both Primary and non-Primary groups.
+In fact, a good group structure utilizing Primary Groups would be a mix of both Primary and Non-Primary groups.
 Members of a university using Primary Groups may be members of other groups (Parent Groups), subgroups (Child Groups), etc., but they must belong to a Primary Group.
 Both Parent Groups and Child Groups (subgroups) can be set as a Primary Group.

 Primary Groups can be hidden.
-This means every member of the university is a member of Primary Group, but it doesn’t display on the dropdown to the learner.
+This means every member of the university is a member of the Primary Group, but it doesn’t display on the dropdown to the learner.
 For example, you may have groups set up to denote positions: Manager, Sales Rep, Warehouse, Remote Employee.
 For organizational purposes and to better target training, you require every member to be in one of those groups, but you don’t want them to self-select into those groups.
-In that case, you would make those groups hidden Primary Groups.
+In that case, you would make those groups Hidden Primary Groups.

 NOTE: Learn more about how to Create Group Hierarchies by following this link.